iffy/generalconference/data/eng/1993-10/032-relief-society-charity-the-guiding-principle/text.md

-# Relief Society: Charity, the Guiding Principle
+# Relief Society:Charity, the Guiding Principle

 Thank you for that beautiful music.
 Thank you to those who wrote it and to those who performed it.
 I am grateful for the personal nature of that powerful